kiarashkarimi/DjangoBlog/README.md

 and type:
 activate

-the it is activated and you can use my project as well.
+then it is activated and you can use my project as well.